hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

       - AMQP/JMS-style message brokers: the broker assigned individual messages to consumers, consumers acknowledge when they have been successfully processed.
       - Log-based message brokers: the broker assigns all messages in a partition to the same consumer node, and always delivers messages in the same order while consumers keep their logs.
     - When multiple consumers are reading messages in the same topic, two main patterns of messaging are load balancing and fan out.
+  - It's also useful to think of the writes to a database as a stream that it can capture the changelog, either implicitly through change data capture or explicitly through event sourcing as it also opens up powerful opportunities for integrating systems.
+    - You can keep derived data systems such as search indexes, caches and analytics systems continually up-to-date by consuming the log of changes and applying them to the derived system.
+    - You can even build fresh views onto existing data by starting from scratch and consuming the log of changes from the beginning all the way to the present.
+  - Stream processing has long been used for monitoring purposes, where an organiza‐ tion wants to be alerted if certain things happen.
+However, other uses of stream processing have also emerged over time.
+    - Complex event processing (CEP) allows you to specify rules to search for certain patterns of events in a stream.
+    - Analytics that are more oriented towards aggregations and statistical metrics over a large number of events are also used.
+    - It can be used to maintain materialized views onto some dataset, so that you can query it efficiently, and updating that view whenever the underlying data changes.
+  - Stream processing frameworks use the local system clock on the processing machine to determine windowing.
+Even though it's simple to implement and reason about, it breaks down if there is any significant processing lag.
+  - There are 3 types of join that may appear in stream processes:
+    - Stream-stream joins: matching two events that occur within some window of time.
+    - Stream-table joins: one input stream consists of activity events, while the other is a database changelog.
+    - Table-table joins: both input streams are database changelogs where every change on one side is joined with the latest state of the other side.
+  - To tolerate faults, one solution is to break the stream into small blocks, and treat each block like a miniature batch process (microbatching).
+Other is to use idempotent writes.

 <hr>
 **References:**